eecs582/eecs582.github.io/review.md

   </div>
   <div class="card-body">
     <p>
-    Your reviews should <i>not</i> copy-paste large chunk of the paper's descriptions.
+    Your reviews should <i>not</i> copy-paste large chunk of the paper's text.
     They must come from your own interpretation and thinking.
-We encourage you to form a discussion/reading group to more effectively read the papers.
+We encourage you to form a reading group to more effectively read the papers.
 But you should write the reviews independently.
     </p>